siemens/gencmpclient/README.md

 git submodule add git@github.com:siemens/gencmpclient.git
 ```

-When you later want to update your local copy of all relevant repositories it is sufficient to invoke
+When you later want to update your local copy of all relevant repositories
+it is sufficient to invoke
 ```
-make -f Makefile_v1 update
+make update
 ```